 To effectively use our customizable seller’s net sheet template there are three steps:

 - Enter your numbers into the sheet to calculate each line

 - Complete the sheet with your notes and recommendations

 By meticulously filling out the spreadsheet, you can ensure a consistent and clear understanding of the projected proceeds from the sale.
 Be sure to remind your clients that this is just a rough estimate!

 And finally, make sure to customize this template with your own logos!

-Our seller’s net sheet template is available for download, making it convenient for you to access and customize.
+Our seller’s net sheet template is available for download ABOVE, making it convenient for you to access and customize.
 We chose a Google Sheet for this to make it easy anyone to use this for free.
 By using this downloadable template, you can modify the fields as needed and save the file for future reference or updates.
 Simply:

 - Download the template

 - Save and update the file as necessary

 Discussing with Your Seller